Housing, property and community

 Apply for funding to develop beautiful areas in a municipality: Beautification and Streetscaping Program

-Municipalities can apply for funding from the Beautification and Streetscaping Program to develop beautiful areas that encourage economic development and attract tourists to the municipality.
+Municipalities and villages can apply for funding from the Beautification and Streetscaping Program to develop beautiful areas that encourage economic development and attract tourists to the municipality.

 Apply for funding to invest in employment opportunities in a municipality: Community Works Program

-Municipalities can apply for funding from the Community Works Program to invest in employment opportunities within the municipality.
+Municipalities and villages can apply for funding from the Community Works Program to invest in employment opportunities within the municipality.

 Beautification and Streetscaping Program final report